dftd3/tad-dftd3/README.rst

 We recommend using a `conda <https://conda.io/>`__ environment to install the package.
 You can setup the environment manager using a `mambaforge <https://github.com/conda-forge/miniforge>`__ installer.
+Install the required dependencies from the conda-forge channel.

 .. code::

-   mamba create -n torch pytorch numpy pytest mamba activate torch
+   mamba env create -f environment.yml mamba activate torch

 Install this project with pip in the environment